-These German bread recipes ("Brot") are some of my favorite ways to re-create that German bakery-fresh aroma and taste in my kitchen.
+These German bread recipes, aka Brot and Brötchen, are some of my favorite ways to re-create that German bakery-fresh aroma and taste in my kitchen.

-The earlier, the better, because there's so much choice then.
+The earlier one heads to the baker in the morning, the better, because there's so much choice then.
 AND the choice seems over-whelming at times.

 Quick?
 Well, it depends what you call quick.
 Because it uses yeast, there is rising time involved.
 Because it uses sourdough, there is some waiting time involved.